tkrisztian95/docker-autoheal/README.md

 # docker-autoheal-with-sendmail

 Monitor and restart unhealthy docker containers.
-When restart required then send email to your inbox.
+When restart required then send email to your inbox too.

 ## How to use
 ```bash